 (7) A payment made by the Commission in respect of treatment or services provided in connection with the treatment, care and support needs of a participant in the CISS must be made consistently with any regulations under this section.

+[Section 20 amended: No. 1 of 2023 s.
+92.]

 21. Recovery of payments for injury involving interstate vehicle

 (1) In this section —